pushred/sixofone.pushred.co/README.md

 - Inlines @imports into a single file
 - Autoprefixes experimental properties for supported browsers

+#### `bundleJS`

+- Transpiles ES2015 syntax for broader browser support with Babel
+- Resolves modules and bundles into a single file with Browserify

 #### `bundleSVG`

 - Consolidates SVG files from `/server/files/icons` into a single file as `<symbol>` elements